intel/auto-round/docs/README.md

-For a fair comparison, we utilized 512 samples from Pile-10k for all methods during calibration.
+To ensure an equitable comparison and alleviate overfitting in perplexity evaluation on Wikitext or C4, we utilized 512 samples from NeelNanda/pile-10k for all methods during calibration.
 Due to memory constraints, we maintained the original sequence length of 512 for AWQ, while for GPTQ and our approach, a sequence length of 2048 is used.
-We have enalbed act-order and true-seqential in GPTQ, and the notation GPTQ* indicates that we adjusted the random seed or data preprocessing to address issues related to the non-positive definite Hessian matrix or other issues.
+We have enalbed act-order and true-seqential in GPTQ, and also activated static group in scenarios where group_size!=-1.
+The notation GPTQ* indicates that we adjusted the random seed or data preprocessing to address issues related to the non-positive definite Hessian matrix or other issues.

 </br>